sdobreff/vscode-php-resolver/README.md

 }
 ```

+As of verion 2.2, you can use `phpResolver.phpCustomStandardsFile` setting to override the standards provided in `phpResolver.phpStandards`.
+There you can set the default file name used for custom XML standards used in your project.
+The extension will automatically try to search your project directory structure for that specific file, and apply it to the commands (if found).
+The default file name is `phpcs.xml`, but you can override it using that setting.
+That means that you can have different standards in different directories of your project, but the name of the file should remain the same.

 ### PHP cs fixer

 The extension supports `php-cs-fixer` which could format, check for common errors, resolve PHP problems in the PHP source files.
 For that to work properly, you have to have installed `php-cs-fixer` command, and that must be visible for the extension.